Is It Safe to Visit a Chiropractor during Pregnancy?

 This is a non-forceful approach used by chiropractors to relieve sacral pain and low back pain during pregnancy.
 It is a musculoskeletal approach that does not constitute any vertebral adjustment.
 The manipulative doctor uses a combination of tissue motion and digital pressure to selectively stretch precise soft tissue parts that cause pain and discomfort.

 This is a type of chiropractic care that focuses on reducing strain on ligaments supporting the uterus, as well as improving pelvic alignment, which may encourage the baby to flip.
 It is the recommended technique to be used throughout pregnancy by a chiropractor.

 The Webster’s Technique is well-defined as a definite chiropractic examination and adjustment that decreases interference to the nerve system as well as facilitates biomechanical balance in ligaments, muscles, and pelvic structures.

 The technique leads to the removal of torsion (the tension on the muscles and ligaments which cause intrauterine constraint and prevents the baby from comfortably assuming the best possible position in preparation for birth) to the uterus, reducing any constraint to the baby.

 Sciatica is severe pain, weakness, or numbness of the lower back, buttocks, and thighs that radiate from the side of the thigh to the front of the lower leg.
 This pain is normally concentrated on one side of the body.
 Sciatica can be mild, but patients are usually very uncomfortable.

 As pregnancy progresses, baby grows larger and eventually presses its head into the mother’s pelvis.
 As a result, the pelvic bone undergoes great pressure, despite the fact that the pelvis shifts to house the baby.
 The pelvic pressure may actually stretch the sciatic nerves, which are located in the back and buttocks.

 Stretching or pressure on the sciatic nerve causes intense pain, weakness, and numbness.
 Sciatica is not an easy thing to live with, but chances are it will clear up before delivery if you seek the help of a chiropractor.
-If you are in Anchorage, Alaska, schedule an appointment with us at Better Health Chiropractic & Physical Rehab to see what your non-surgical options are today.
+If you are in Anchorage, Alaska, schedule a chiropractic appointment with us at Better Health Chiropractic to see what your non-surgical options are today.